ChaosLabsInc/uniswap-v3-oracle-cli/README.md

 - `npm i -g ts-node`
 - Confirm `ts-node` installed correctly by running `ts-node` to run typescript (``) in a terminal window.

 Next, we'll want to run a mainnet fork.
 We need the fork so we can have a snapshot of all deployed Uniswap Pools and access to their Oracle interfaces.
-Uniswap v3 Oracles interface can be somewhat daunting at first, that's why recommend reading the offical docs if you not familiar or read our blog post about it in the [Chaos Labs blog](https://chaoslabs.xyz/blog). `Hardhat` has an Alchemy integration.
+Uniswap v3 Oracles interface can be challenging to grok at first.
+That's why recommend reading the offical docs as well as checking out the [Chaos Labs blog](https://chaoslabs.xyz/blog). `Hardhat` has an Alchemy integration.
 In order to fork mainnet you need an API key, so navigate to the alchemy site and sign up for one.

 - Alchemy API key for mainnet fork access: [Get one here](https://www.alchemy.com/).